mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 I've worked across multiple industries including media (Global Media), financial services (Bank of England), telecommunications (Vodafone, NOS, EDP), and consulting (Marionete, Capgemini).

 ### What is your educational background?
-I hold a Master's degree in Telecommunications and Informatics from Instituto Superior Técnico (IST) and a Bachelor's degree in Electronics, Telecommunications and Computers Engineering from ISEL.
-I'm also currently pursuing an AI Residency at the Machine Learning Institute in London.
+I hold a Bachelor's degree in Electronics, Telecommunications and Computers Engineering from ISEL.
+Additionally, earlier this year I enrolled in an AI Residency at the Machine Learning Institute in London, where I researched and learned about the latest Deep Learning Models Architectures and GenAI.

 ## Technical Skills